Introduction to JavaScript Iterate Array

 Output:

-Map function iterates for each array element and calls a function for each element to create a new array that contains all the manipulated or changed values.
+The map function iterates for each array element and calls a function for each element to create a new array that contains all the manipulated or changed values.
 It does not change the original array leaving it intact.
-The filter method returns a new array with elements who pass the predicate or test mentioned in the callback function.
-Similar to the map function, the original array is not muted or changed.
-Reduce and reduce right functions are used when we want to achieve a cumulative value that is retrieved from all the elements and its manipulation depends on the code written in the callback or function called for each element.
-The key difference in both of them is just the direction of traversing the elements.
-In the case of the reduceRight function, items are traversed from right to left.
+The filter method returns a new array with elements that pass the predicate or test mentioned in the callback function.
+The map function does not alter or affect the original array.
+You can use the “reduce” and “reduce right” functions to calculate a cumulative value from all elements.
+Its manipulation depends on the code written in the callback or function called for each element.
+The key difference in both is the direction of traversing the elements.
+The reduceRight function processes the items from right to left.

 Example: